We are welcoming visitors and will be open normal opening hours – opening times.

 CAUTION NOTE: Immune-boosting plant medicines are contraindicated in some conditions affecting the immune system – always consult a NIMH registered medical herbalist and inform your healthcare provider before giving any plant medicine to a child or taking any plant at a medicinal level if you are pregnant, have any medical condition or are taking any medication.
 Always source plant medicine from an established reputable source.

 Boosting the immune system is key to help to combat infections, especially where there is no effective antibiotic or vaccination (or where vaccines are only effective in a proportion of the population).
-To help boost your immunity it is important to ensure you get regular daylight, eat a regular fresh rainbow diet, take exercise and lower stress.
+Things to do that are shown to help boost immunity:

-NIMH medical herbalists use plant medicines to help boost immunity for example during the winter flu season.
+In the UK NIMH medical herbalists prescribe plant medicines to help boost immunity and treat infection for example during the winter flu season.
 Plants such as echinacea, astragalus, elderberry and garlic have science to show how they help boost and protect the immune system.
 Humans have used the plants around them throughout history as medicines, for example to boost the immune system and to help prevent and treat infection and it is only now that science is bringing to light how effective they are – read our Plant of the Day blog for more information.

-Studies from labs around the world show just how these plants work, for example to stimulate immune cells and help promote an antibody response, to inhibit bacteria, virus or fungal growth and/ or to control the inflammatory response during infection.
+Studies from laboratories around the world show just how these plants work.
+Some stimulate immune cells and help to promote an antibody response.
+While others inhibit bacteria, virus or fungal growth.
+And still others work to lower or control the inflammatory response during infection.
 For some of these plants there have also been a number of controlled clinical trials in humans.
 These clinical trials indicate that in group comparisons of test plant and placebo, certain plant medicines are effective as immuno-stimulants.

 Plants tested effective in controlled clinical trials to boost immunity include European elecampane root, rosehip berry and elder berry, Eastern astragalus root, ginger root and liquorice root and American echinacea root.
 Further information on some of these plant medicines is given below.
 Plants shown clinically to effectively treat a range of respiratory disorders include the common ivy leaf (not the berry!).